• Loading stock data...

 That’s because they offer the totality of numerous “disparate opinions that people are pontificating about, or that they have really good reason to believe,” he said.

 The company’s reentry into the U.S. accelerated this summer, when the federal government dropped investigations into Polymarket.
-It then purchased QCX, a federally-licensed exchange, and in October received an investment of up to $2 billion from the parent company of the New York Stock Exchange; Polymarket’s valuation is now $9 billion, Coplan said.
+It then purchased QCX, a federally licensed exchange, and in October received an investment of up to $2 billion from the parent company of the New York Stock Exchange; Polymarket’s valuation is now $9 billion, Coplan said.

 Coplan, whose company paid $1.4 million to the federal government as part of the 2022 settlement, told Cooper it wasn’t “breaking the law.”
 Instead, it was “incompatible with the regulatory matrix that existed.”
-He estimates “tens of millions” of people view Polymarket, with “mid-hundreds of thousands” trading, and “billions of people who could find value in this.”
+He estimates “tens of millions” of people view Polymarket, with “mid-hundreds of thousands” trading and “billions of people who could find value in this.”

 Kalshi’s cofounders made their pitch on Nov.
-16. Mansour and Lara told CBS News Kalshi is more like the stock market than a betting platform.
+16. Mansour and Lara told CBS News that Kalshi is more like the stock market than a betting platform.
 “People can make money on what they know,” Lara said on CBS News.
 “Everyone is an expert on something.”

 Kalshi also received investment this year, netting $300 million at a $5 billion valuation.
 Despite headwinds, including more competition and legal challenges—most recently a proposed class action filed on behalf of users who lost money—Lara and Mansour say Kalshi has systems in place to monitor for suspicious activity, and there have been no market manipulation issues.